Purchasing Policies - UTDBP3057

 A variety of contracts (GPO, DIR, UT System Supply Chain Alliance) are in place and can be used to purchase products or services.
 These contracts have already been competitively solicited and comply with terms and conditions that are acceptable to UT Dallas.
 Departments are encouraged to use existing contracts wherever feasible in order to obviate the expense and delay of a formal solicitation process.

 Good Standing: Government Code 403.055 prohibits a state agency from issuing payment to an individual or business that is indebted to the State of Texas.
 Once the University is aware the Taxpayer ID Number (TIN) is on "payment hold" status at the State Comptroller's office, UT Dallas as a state agency is unable to complete the order until the vendor is no longer on hold.
 The vendor will need to contact the State Comptroller's Office at (800) 531-5441 ext.
 34561 for further details on the hold status.
 When the matter has been resolved, UT Dallas can continue business as usual.

-Required Documentation: Suppliers must complete all of the documentation required, such as W-9 or similar forms, direct deposit information, etc. Details are outlined on the vendor management website.
+Required Documentation: Suppliers must complete all of the documentation required, such as W-9 or similar forms, direct deposit information, etc. Details are outlined on the supplier self service website.